parisproffitt/parisproffitt/README.md

 ### Software Engineer | Full-Stack | AI/ML

-I’m a Computer Science student focused on building scalable, real-world software systems.
-My interests center around full-stack development, backend architecture, cloud infrastructure, and simulation technologies.
-I enjoy taking projects from concept to deployment, designing reliable systems, and solving complex problems that require both technical depth and practical execution.
+I'm a Computer Science student at the University of Central Florida, building a strong foundation in software engineering while gaining hands-on experience developing real-world, mission-critical systems.
+Through my work, I contribute to scalable applications and technologies that have practical impact and support complex, high-stakes environments.

+I'm especially interested in full-stack development, simulation technologies, and systems-level software, with plans to further specialize in AI/ML through advanced study.
+I enjoy designing scalable architectures, building applications from front end to backend, and solving complex problems that help shape the future of modern systems.

 ---